NatthanonM/EmbeddedLabProject/README.md

 ## EmbbedLabProject
-# รายละเอียดของโปรเจค
+# Project description
-วัตถุประสงค์ของโปรเจคของเราคือการสร้างระบบรดน้ำต้นไม้อัตโนมัติสำหรับใช้ในเรือนเพาะปลูกเพื่อการควบคุมการรดน้ำได้จากระยะไกลและอ่านค่าความชื้นผ่านทางอินเทอร์เน็ต โดยลดค่าใช้จ่ายจากการจ้างแรงงานคนในการรดน้ำตามโดยใช้เซนเซอร์วัดความชื้นในการแจ้งเตือนและตั้งค่าให้ระบบรดน้ำทำงานอัตโนมัติหรือตามที่ผู้ใช้ต้องการ
+Objective of this project is to invent automatical watering plants system in greenhouse for controling and monitoring the humidity's greenhouse by communication thruogh the internet.
+The system can be used for reducing cost of the labors by the notifications and user's setting.
-# Sensor ที่จะใช้ในโปรเจค
+# Sensors
-Input: Humidity Sensor จำนวน 1 ตัว
+Input: 1 Humidity Sensor
-Output: Pump ที่ปล่อยน้ำ จำนวน 1 ตัว
+Output: 1 Water Pump
-# หลักการทำงานของระบบ
+# Boards
-1. ผู้ใช้ input ค่าความชื้นภายในเรือนกระจกที่ต้องการผ่านทางอินเทอร์เน็ต
+1. ESP8266-Node-MCU
+2. STM32F407G-Disc1 (STM32F4DISCOVERY)
+# Brief description of processes of the system
+1. User input perferred humidity through website of the system.
-2. sensor อ่านค่าความชื้นส่งไปที่บอร์ด STM32F4DISCOVERY
+2. Humidity sensor send humidity to system controllers.
-3. บอร์ด STM32F4DISCOVERY คำนวณผลต่างระหว่างค่าความชื้นปัจจุบันกับค่าความชื้นทีู่้ใช้ต้องการ
-4. บอร์ด STM32F4DISCOVERY ประมวลผลค่า output แล้วส่งค่าดังกล่าวไปที่พัดลมและตัวพ่นน้ำ
-5. พัดลมและตัวพ่นน้ำทำงานการค่าที่อ่านได้จากบอร์ด STM32F4DISCOVERY
-6. บอร์ดมีการส่งค่าความชื้นปัจจุบันที่วัดได้ผ่านทางอินเทอร์เน็ตให้ผู้ใช้ ทุกๆช่วงเวลาที่กำหนด
+3. The system controllers calculate the difference of current humidity and input fron user.
+4. The system controllers control output of water pump.
+5. The system controllers send current humidity every peroid of time to the website.